Kołbacz: History

 The area has been inhabited since at least the times of the Lusatian culture.
-The area became part of the emerging Polish state in the 10th century.
+The area became part of the emerging Polish state under its first historic ruler Mieszko I around 967.
 Following Poland's fragmentation, it formed part of the Duchy of Pomerania.
 In 1173 it was donated to the Cistercian order (originally of Esrum, Denmark).
 Between 1210 and 1347 a large monastery (Kołbacz Abbey) and several farms were built in the area to house the monks.
 In sources known as Colbatz, Kolbatz, Colbas, sometimes Mera Vallis which means Bright Valley.
 After the secularization of Pomeranian Cistercians in 1555 the area became a private property of the Dukes of Pomerania-Stettin (Szczecin) from the House of Griffin, the monastery was converted into a castle and then into a summer residence of the dukes.
 After the dissolution of the duchy, the rulings of the Peace of Westphalia (1648) and the Treaty of Stettin (1653) assigned the settlement to the Margraviate of Brandenburg.
 From the 18th century it was part of the Kingdom of Prussia, and from 1871 it was also part of Germany.
 Since 1815 it was administratively located in the Province of Pomerania.
 Following Germany's defeat in World War II in 1945, the area became again part of Poland.